 Originally the roastery was behind an open counter on the left of the café.
 While this had the obvious advantage that customers could see the roaster in operation, the layout had some serious operational disadvantages.
 The resulting remodelling has seen the roastery remain in place, but enclosed in its own room, the café being reworked to provide more seating in a slightly reduced space, a clever trick if you ask me.
 And, of course, the excellent coffee is still there, along with an enhanced food offering.

-Today’s Coffee Spot Update focuses on the café, which reopened on the last day in July, while the roastery has its own update, which will be along in due course.
+Today’s Coffee Spot Update focuses on the café, which reopened on the last day in July, while the roastery has its own update.

 You can see what’s changed after the gallery.